nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 4.5.1 Namespaces

-We recommended using namespaces in a Kubernetes deployment since namespaces will allow you to organize the resources of a shared cluster better.
+It's recommended to use namespaces in a Kubernetes deployment since namespaces will allow you to organize the resources of a shared cluster better.
 The use of a namespace for the Security Server Sidecar resources is optional.
 If no namespace is created, they will be included in the "default" namespace.

 Create a new namespace by running (**reference data: 3.1**):